pingcap/docs/tidb-cloud/serverless-driver-node-example.md

     node index.js
     ```

-## Compatability with Node.js earlier versions
+## Compatability with earlier versions of Node.js

-If you are using Node.js earlier than 18.0.0, which does not have a global `fetch`, you can take the following steps to get `fetch`:
+If you are using Node.js earlier than 18.0.0, which does not have a global `fetch` function, you can take the following steps to get `fetch`:

 1. Install a package that provides `fetch`, such as `undici`: